GiovanniCornejo/Moodipy/README.md

 # Moodipy
 Uses sentiment analysis to create a playlist on spotify that matches someone's mood and also predict songs to rise in popularity.
+* Users are able to choose whether to create a playlist based on their spotify data, such as liked songs and top artists, or from their own public playlists.
+* We used the newest songs of the week and current top 50 Global Songs on spotify to predict which new songs are most likely going to rise in popularity.
+*
 ## Installation instructions

 ### Package name for PIP installation:
-* pip install Moodipy==0.119
+* pip install Moodipy==0.123
 ### Executable command:
 * Moodipy
 ### Link to repository:
 * https://github.com/dianas11xx/Moodify

 ### App Requirements
-* In our current prototype, the user needs to have a spotify premium account and have some liked songs in their library.
+* In our current prototype, the user needs to have a spotify premium account and have some liked songs/data in their library.

 ### Required packages commands if the distribution is not found in PYPI:
 * screeninfo: